Search

 Ensemble Requirement for Graduate Students

-All graduate students in music are required to complete two semesters in a major ensemble.
-MA students studying jazz studies may fulfill this requirement through the various jazz ensembles.
-Graduate students studying other areas will choose choir, orchestra, or wind ensemble.
-Additional performing groups (such as Opera Studio or Jazz Singers) may be chosen for elective credit, or substituted for one semester of major ensemble with the approval of the Department.
+All graduate students in music are required to participate in a major ensemble.
+Composition majors fulfill this requirement through participation in New Music Ensemble and another major ensemble, such as choir, orchestra, or wind ensemble.
+Additional performing groups may be chosen for elective credit, or substituted for one semester of major ensemble with the approval of the Department.
 Specific ensemble requirements are listed with each degree and area of emphasis or study.

 Graduate Oral Examinations